philou/philou.github.com/source/_posts/2015-06-03-you-dont-have-to-ask-your-boss-for-a-fast-build-lean-software-development-part-6.markdown

 categories:
  - agile
  - lean
-keywords: "agile, lean, software, cost of delay, build time, feedback loop, decision rules"
+keywords: "agile, lean, software, lean software, xcost of delay, build time, feedback loop, decision rules"
 description: "By doing really basic maths, a software team can create decision rules to decide how much work to do to speed up their build"
 ---
 A slow build costs money.
 I mean it costs *a whole lot of money all the time !*